codewithfourtix/codewithfourtix/README.md

 ## About Me

-- 🎓 Currently pursuing a Bachelor’s in Computer Science at FAST University Lahore.
+- 🎓 Currently pursuing a Bachelor’s in Computer Science at FAST University Lahore
-- 💻 Passionate about programming, web development, and emerging technologies.
+- 💻 I am a Full Stack Software Engineer
-- 🌟 Creator of [code_with_fourtix](https://www.instagram.com/code_with_fourtix) with over 92k followers.
+- 🌟 Creator of [code_with_fourtix](https://www.instagram.com/code_with_fourtix) with over 92k followers
-- 🧩 Interested in ReactJS, NextJS, and modern web frameworks.
+- 🧩 Interested in building scalable SAAS products

 ## Skills & Technologies